Sunday, 31 July 2022

 Yesterday I met up with two of my lovely ex colleagues, Jennifer and Caroline, for a walk and lunch in Prestwick and today James and I had lunch in Edinburgh with Janet and Peter.
 It was great to see them and have a good chat.

 Oh and I should mention that today has been a very turbulent day in British politics!
 The Chancellor of the Exchequer, Rishi Sunak, has resigned and so has the Health Secretary, Sajid Javid.
 Boris Johnson has recently survived a vote of no confidence, but this is another blow for him.
-I can remember Margaret Thatcher’s resignation in 1990 as if it was yesterday; I was doing teaching practice at Cathkin High School.
+I can remember Margaret Thatcher’s resignation in 1990 as if it was yesterday; I was doing teaching practice at Cathkin High School and everyone was shocked.
 It seems that when a political party has been in power for too long it starts to rip itself apart.

 Primal Scream